hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       Metallic from 0.0 to 1.0

 IOR
-   Index of refraction for specular reflection and transmission.
+   Index of refraction (:term:`IOR`) for specular reflection and transmission.
+   For most materials, the IOR is between 1.0 (vacuum and air) and 4.0 (germanium).
+   The default value of 1.5 is a good approximation for glass.

    .. figure:: /images/render_shader-nodes_shader_principled-ior.webp
       :align: center